Elizabeth Schrader Polczer

 Schrader grew up in Portland, Oregon and moved to California to attend Pomona College, from which she graduated in 2001.
 She moved to New York in 2008.

 Schrader's involvement with religious scholarship began after a long and successful career as a singer-songwriter.
 In 2010 she launched a fan-funded campaign to record her album Magdalene.
-The album's title track led to Schrader doing research into Mary Magdalene in the Gospel of John, to two master's degrees in theology from General Theological Seminary, and to her current doctoral studies in Early Christianity and New Testament at Duke University.
-She currently resides in Durham, North Carolina.
+The album's title track led to Schrader doing research into Mary Magdalene in the Gospel of John, and to two master's degrees in theology from General Theological Seminary.
+She completed her doctorate in Early Christianity and New Testament studies at Duke University in 2023, and became an Assistant Professor of New Testament at Villanova University.

 Scholarship

 Schrader is a textual critic who studies discrepancies between the earliest manuscripts of the gospels.
 She is particularly concerned with the many textual variants around the name Maria in manuscripts of John’s Gospel, and argues that such textual instabilities might be connected to controversies around Mary Magdalene in early Christianity.
 In her peer-reviewed articles Was Martha of Bethany Added to the Fourth Gospel in the Second Century? and ’Rabbouni,’ which means Lord: Narrative Variants in John 20:16, she suggests that the earliest extant manuscripts of John’s Gospel may contain evidence of editorial attempts to minimize Mary Magdalene’s role in that gospel.
 In her peer-reviewed article The Meaning of ‘Magdalene’: A Review of Literary Evidence (co-written with Joan Taylor), Schrader and Taylor argue that the word “Magdalene” could be an honorific title, not necessarily referencing Mary’s hometown (which, Schrader argues, could be Bethany).

+In 2025, Dr. Schrader proposed that that Papyrus Oxyrhynchus 5577 may be previously-unattested fragment of The Gospel of Mary, originally located somewhere in the large gap left in the existing manuscripts.
+Sarah Parkhouse contemporaneously came to similar conclusions.

 In 2022, Schrader presented the Carpenter Program Women’s History Month Lecture at Vanderbilt University, and she has made academic presentations at the Duke Divinity School and other universities.